bappygolder/oTask/README.md

 https://guides.github.com/features/mastering-markdown/
 -->

-# oTask: ReadMe
+# oTask - Peaceful ToDo List
 *Last Updated: 29 Nov 2015*

 ##About
-**oTask** is a simple task management system.
-It is not just an ordinary task management system. **oTask** is a peaceful task management philosophy.
+**oTask** is a simple ToDo List (task management system).
+It is not just an ordinary todo list. **oTask** is what we call a peaceful task management philosophy.
 The goal of **oTask** is to help you start with a blank slate everyday and finish with zero task left on your list.

 The name **oTask** is short for ***Zero Task***.